xebialabs/blueprints/kubernetes/multicloud-pipeline/README.md

 ## How to use this blueprint

-1. Instantiate an instance of XLD and XLR using the `xl-devops-platform` blueprint
+1. Instantiate this blueprint and select a platform(AKS, EKS or GKE).
-2. Choose a platform (AKS or GKE) and apply it to the above platform
+1. Provide answers for the questions asked.
-3. Apply the `kubernetes/application` blueprint to the above platform
+1. Start an instance of XLD and XLR using the `xl-devops-platform` blueprint generated in the docker directory.
-4. Apply this blueprint to the above platform
+1. Apply this blueprint to the above platform.
-5. In XLR, find the template you created and start a deployment
+1. In XLR, find the template you created and start a deployment.